deanwampler/scala-hadoop/README.txt

 This is a project to experiment with writing Hadoop jobs in Scala.
 Currently, it just uses the Java APIs, as is.
 Longer term, it might evolve into a more idiomatic Scala binding.

-Some parts adapted from "http://archive.cloudera.com/chd/3/hadoop-0.20.2+737/mapred_tutorial.html#Source+Code":http://archive.cloudera.com/chd/3/hadoop-0.20.2+737/mapred_tutorial.html#Source+Code.
+Some source and sample text data adapted from "http://archive.cloudera.com/chd/3/hadoop-0.20.2+737/mapred_tutorial.html#Source+Code":http://archive.cloudera.com/chd/3/hadoop-0.20.2+737/mapred_tutorial.html#Source+Code, also available from the Cloudera free training materials on GitHub, "https://github.com/cloudera/cloudera-training":https://github.com/cloudera/cloudera-training.

 h2.
 Usage

 h3.
 Install Hadoop

-You'll need to install the Hadoop distribution somewhere and define the environment *HADOOP_HOME* to point to the installation directory.
+You'll need to install the Hadoop distribution.
 A good place to get Hadoop is at the Cloudera download site, "http://www.cloudera.com/downloads/":http://www.cloudera.com/downloads/.
+Then, do one of the following, assuming *hadoop_home* is where you installed Hadoop:

+* Put *hadoop_home/bin* on your *PATH* or...
+* Define the environment *HADOOP_HOME* to point to *hadoop_home*.

 *Note:* at the time of this writing, only the hadoop-core-X.Y.Z-A.jar is required.

 h3.
 Run the *setup.sh* script to put the sample data into HDFS.

 Using a bash-compatible shell, run the *setup.sh* script to import the data files into HDFS.
+If you get an error, check that your *HADOOP_HOME* or *PATH* is set correctly.

+If you don't have a bash shell, you can run the same *hadoop dfs* commands from your windows shell.

 h3.
 Build with SBT